Bites from animals, including pet cats and dogs, are common.

 - fear of water (hydrophobia)

-Rabies left untreated almost certainly leads to death.
+Rabies left untreated can lead to death.

-the bite is minor, you will make a full recovery.
+the bite is minor, you’ll make a full recovery.
 If you develop an infection or